Automatic SSH Proxy Selection

 A common network configuration is to utilize a VPN which allows the users to connect to internal servers providing services such as SSH.
 Additionally, some networks may offer external access (i.e., from outside the VPN) to a jumpbox from which internal servers can be reached.

 A suitable SSH configuration file allows you to seamlessly connect to an interval SSH service.
 The idea is to check whether the user issuing the ssh command is connected to the VPN and then to either directly connect to the internal SSH server if possible or use the jumpbox as a proxy if necessary.

-Match host intern.example.com exec "nc -z -w 2 intern.example.com 22" ProxyCommand none Host intern.example.com User myinternaluser Port 22 IdentityFile ~/.ssh/id_ed25519 ProxyCommand ssh -W %h:%p extern.example.com
+Match host internal.example.com exec "nc -z -w 2 internal.example.com 22" ProxyCommand none Host internal.example.com User myinternaluser Port 22 IdentityFile ~/.ssh/id_ed25519 ProxyCommand ssh -W %h:%p external.example.com

 Now, if the user issues the command ssh internal.example.com and the user is in the VPN so that the netcat command succeeds, SSH sets ProxyCommand to none but still applies all settings under the Host directive except for the ProxyCommand setting.
 Instead of using netcat, it is possible to use, e.g., ping -c 1 -W 2 internal.example.com to check whether internal.example.com responds to an ICMP echo request, assuming that a received ICMP echo response suggests that the user is able to connect to the internal SSH server without a proxy.
 The netcat and ping commands use a timeout of two seconds which can be modified to a more suitable value for the network at hand.